 Saturn was the god of agriculture.
 In ancient Rome agriculture gave an empire the ability to be wealthy.
 If they had a surplus of food it was not costly and people could pursue other skills that would be useful to a growing empire.
 A decadent display in typical Roman carnality was required to have a good harvest.

-Saturnalia was celebrated even after Rome removed it from their calendar.
+Saturnalia was celebrated event after Rome removed it from their calendar.
 And many European pagan religions had some connection to the winter solstice.
-The celebrations ranged from gift giving to fertility celebrations under the mistletoe.
+The celebrations ranged from gift giving to "fertility celebrations" under the mistletoe.
 Once Christianity came into power in Europe they needed a replacement for all of these splintered pagan celebrations.
 The Catholic church in order to satisfy people's need for a big year end celebration established Christmas.
 The church incorporated many of the traditions of pagan religions, and everyone was happy.
 In those days, religion was more of a control measure than a belief.
 Countries would change religions depending on who ruled them.
-Few people had a choice as to what god they believed in because “it was not worth losing your head over”.
+Few people had a choice as to what god they believed in because for them it was literally not worth losing your head over.

 More on Christmas :